Chappaquiddick incident: Recovery of the body

 A short time after 8 a.m., a man and a fifteen-year-old boy, who went fishing off Tom's Neck Point, saw Kennedy's submerged car in Poucha Pond and notified the residents of the cottage nearest the scene, who, in turn, called the authorities at about 8:20 a.m.
-Edgartown Police Chief Dominick James Arena arrived at the scene about 10 or 15 minutes later.
+Edgartown Police Chief Dominick James Arena arrived at the scene about ten or fifteen minutes later.
 He attempted to examine the interior of the submerged vehicle, then summoned a trained scuba diver and equipment capable of towing or winching the vehicle out of the water.
-John Farrar, captain of the Edgartown Fire Rescue unit, arrived at 8:45 a.m., equipped with scuba gear, and discovered Kopechne's body in the back seat; he extricated it from the vehicle within 10 minutes.
-Police checked the car's license plate, and saw that it was registered to Kennedy.
+John Farrar, captain of the Edgartown Fire Rescue unit, arrived at 8:45 a.m., equipped with scuba gear, and discovered Kopechne's body in the back seat; he extricated it from the vehicle within ten minutes.
+Police checked the car's license plate and saw that it was registered to Kennedy.
 Rosemary Keough's purse was found in the front passenger compartment of the car, causing Arena to misidentify Kopechne.

-Meanwhile, Kennedy, Gargan, and Markham crossed back to Chappaquiddick Island on the ferry, where Kennedy made a series of telephone calls from a pay phone near the ferry crossing—the same phone that the three men had stood by approximately six hours earlier discussing Kennedy's options.
-Kennedy called friends and lawyers for advice, however, instead of notifying the authorities that he was the operator of the vehicle, which was still upside down in Poucha Pond.
-He called his brother-in-law Stephen Edward Smith, congressman John V. Tunney, and others that morning, but he still did not report the accident to authorities.
+Meanwhile, Kennedy, Gargan, and Markham crossed back to Chappaquiddick Island on the ferry, where Kennedy made a series of telephone calls from a payphone near the ferry crossing—the same phone that the three men had stood by approximately six hours earlier, discussing Kennedy's options.
+Kennedy called friends and lawyers for advice; however, instead of notifying the authorities that he was the operator of the vehicle, which was still upside down in the pond.
+He called his brother-in-law Stephen Edward Smith, Congressman John V. Tunney and others that morning, but he still did not report the accident to authorities.